 But once I finally finished the book I realized that this was a very effective technique.
 I wanted to “show” the book itself that I could indeed change my thought patterns.
 This book would not beat me, I would finish it and I would benefit from it.

-I am grateful that I read this book, as hard as it was for me to get through.
+As a result, I am grateful that I read this book.
+As hard as it was for me to get through.
 I have learned, and am continuing to learn, from it.
 It has helped me to keep the awareness of my thoughts present.
 I feel I am back on my path of active manifestation.